sradc/patchless_mlp_mixer/README.md

 - Initial results (on MNIST and CIFAR-10) are good.
 - The model is capable of overfitting MNIST and CIFAR-10, suggesting that it might do well with larger, more varied datasets.

+Would also be interesting to see how well it works for saliency, and object localization.

 ## Patchless MLP-Mixer layer

 ![png](patchless-mixer.png)